-This report presents the synthetic results of a qualitative analysis of the ideas, concerns, questions and observations of participants in WG2 focus groups.
+This report presents the synthetic results of a qualitative, content and lexical, analysis of the ideas, concerns, questions and observations, relative to the inclusion of the Human Factor in management practices during these meetings.

-We will then build from these results, and with the help of other scientists from the IPBC (Group 1), will administer an Internet quantitative questionnaire to WG2 members which will also be analyzed by us.
+We then built from these results, and with the help of other IPBC scientists (Group 1) administered an Internet quantitative questionnaire to WG2 members which will also be analyzed (results will also be published in French and in English as soon as possible).
+We hope this will then: